jnord0/nucleus-security-interview/README.md

 (python)

-Using f-strings to build SQL queries is a security risk because it allows user input to be inserted directly into the query, which can lead to SQL injection.<br>
+Using f-strings to build SQL queries is a security risk because it allows user input to be inserted directly into the query, which can lead to an SQL injection.<br>
 Plain insterts are being used instead of upserts which can cause an error or result in duplicate rows of data. <br>
 Database connection is opened, but never closed which can lead to recourse issues. <br>